maciek1839/go-playground/INTERVIEW.md

   - Handle errors explicitly, avoid excessive error checking, and use idiomatic error messages to enhance code readability.
 - Can you explain Go’s concurrency patterns, like the worker pool?
   - A worker pool is a common concurrency pattern in Go, where multiple Goroutines work together to process tasks from a shared queue.
+- Explain the difference between concurrent and parallelism in Golang
+  - Concurrency is when your program can handle multiple tasks at once while parallelism is when your program can execute multiple tasks at once using multiple processors.
+  - In other words, concurrency is a property of a program that allows you to have multiple tasks in progress at the same time, but not necessarily executing at the same time.
+Parallelism is a runtime property where two or more tasks are executed at the same time.
+  - The key tools for concurrency in Golang are goroutines and channels.
+Goroutines are concurrent lightweight threads while channels allow goroutines to communicate with each other during execution.
+- What is shadowing?
+  - Shadowing occurs in Go when a variable declared in a nested scope has the same name as a variable declared in an outer scope.
+In such cases, the variable in the inner scope shadows or hides the variable in the outer scope.
+[Reference](https://stackoverflow.com/questions/76143322/golang-shadowing-variable)
+- What is the purpose of a GOPATH environment variable?
+  - The GOPATH is an environment variable that points to the location of a Go Workspace's root folder.
+A Go Workspace, contains source files, compiled binaries, external libraries, and various cached objects.
+This collection of files includes everything necessary for a Golang development project.
+[Reference](https://www.linode.com/docs/guides/golang-gopath-and-workspaces/)

 ## Advanced questions

+- What does it mean when people say Go has a “rich standard library”?
+  - Strong Standard Library: Go comes with a rich standard library that includes packages for HTTP handling, JSON encoding/decoding, and more.
+This built-in support for common tasks simplifies microservices development and reduces the need for third-party libraries.
+[Reference](https://camunda.com/resources/microservices/go/)
+- What does GOROOT point to?
+  - GOROOT is for compiler/tools that comes from go installation.
+GOPATH is for your own go projects / 3rd party libraries (downloaded with "go get").
+  - In modern Go, you don't need to set GOPATH or GOROOT.
+In fact, unless you're doing something very specialized, it's best to have them unset on your system.
+You don't need to explicitly set GOROOT (Modern versions of Go can figure it out on their own based on the location of the go binary that you run).
+[Reference](https://stackoverflow.com/questions/7970390/what-should-be-the-values-of-gopath-and-goroot)
+- What is in the src directory?
+  - There is no standard project layout in go.
+Rule of thumb is to scale your project's structure to its complexity and size.
+The flat structure you've mentioned is the simplest form.
+[Reference](https://www.reddit.com/r/golang/comments/13wy3yr/why_no_src_directory/)
+- What is a unique benefit of Go’s compiler?
+  - Garbage collection: Go has a garbage collector that automatically manages memory, making it easier to write a compiler without worrying about memory management.
+  - Concurrency: Go has built-in support for concurrency, which can make it easier to write a compiler that can parallelize certain tasks.
+  - Safety: Go has a strong type system and includes several built-in safety features, such as bounds checking and pointer arithmetic restrictions, which can help prevent certain types of bugs.
+  - Cross-platform support: Go has excellent cross-platform support, which can make it easier to write a compiler that works on multiple platforms.
+  - Ease of use: Go has a simple, easy-to-learn syntax and a large standard library, which can make it easier to write and maintain a compiler.[Reference](https://www.quora.com/What-are-advantages-of-implementing-the-compiler-in-Golang-instead-of-C-in-Go-1-5)
+- When would you use a break statement in Go?
+  - When a break statement is encountered inside a loop, the loop is immediately terminated and the program control resumes at the next statement following the loop.
+  - It can be used to terminate a case in a switch statement.
+[Reference](https://www.tutorialspoint.com/go/go_break_statement.htm)
+- Does Go have exceptions?
+How does Go handle errors?
+  - In GoLang, errors are any interface type implementing the Error() method.
+Here, you do not have try or catch methods as in other languages.
+Errors are returned as normal values.
+[Reference](https://www.naukri.com/code360/library/golang-interview-questions)
+  - Unlike many other languages, Golang doesn't have exceptions.
+Instead, errors are returned as values from functions, making error handling predictable and easier to reason about.
+[Reference](https://www.linkedin.com/pulse/mastering-error-handling-golang-shiva-raman-pandey)
+- Why is Go often called a “Post-OOP” language?
+  - Go is considered post-OOP because it minimizes reliance on classical object-oriented programming (OOP) principles, favoring composition over inheritance and emphasizing simplicity and efficiency in code design.
+[Reference](https://www.naukri.com/code360/library/golang-interview-questions)
+- What is a workspace?
+  - Go introduced the concept of workspaces in 1.18.
+Workspaces allow you to create projects of several modules that share a common list of dependencies through a new file called go.work.
+The dependencies in this file can span multiple modules and anything declared in the go.work file will override dependencies in the modules’ go.mod.
+[Reference1](https://earthly.dev/blog/go-workspaces/) [Reference2](https://go.dev/doc/tutorial/workspaces)
+- What is CGO?
+When would you want to use it?
+  - Cgo lets Go packages call C code.
+Given a Go source file written with some special features, cgo outputs Go and C files that can be combined into a single Go package.
+[Reference](https://go.dev/blog/cgo)
 - How do you optimize performance in a Go application?
   - Optimizations include profiling, benchmarking, and using concurrency effectively.
 Identifying bottlenecks and optimizing critical code paths is crucial.
   - Profile Your Code